section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 We will use the `CountVectorizer()` method to transform our dataset into readable inputs to be used by our model.
 This method is also used to extract features from our dataset.
 Features are the inputs used for training our model.
-For more details about CountVectorizer, this great article can be used for further reading.
+For a detailed information on `CountVectorizer()`, this great article can be used for further reading.

 - [Basics of CountVectorizer](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)